Sustainable Transportation Planning

 Public Projects

-Cowichan Valley Regional District Active Transportation Plan (current)
+Cowichan Valley Regional District Regional Active Transportation Plan

-The Regional Active Transportation Plan will strive to integrate existing and in-progress transportation plans, policies, and initiatives throughout the region, while filling in gaps to create a cohesive and connected regional active transportation plan.
-The process brings together affected and invested stakeholders, First Nations, and all people across the region in a collaborative process.
+This Regional Active Transportation Plan integrates existing and in-progress transportation plans, policies, and initiatives throughout the region while filling in gaps to create a cohesive and connected regional active transportation plan.

 View Report